Samaritan (film)

 Samaritan is a 2022 American superhero film directed by Julius Avery and written by Bragi F. Schut.
-Described as a gritty and dark take on superhero movies, the story was previously adapted into the Mythos Comics graphic novels by Schut, Marc Olivent, and Renzo Podesta.
+Described as a gritty and dark take on superhero movies, the story was previously adapted into a series of graphic novels.
 It is a co-production of Metro-Goldwyn-Mayer Pictures and Balboa Productions.
 The film stars Sylvester Stallone in the main role, Javon "Wanna" Walton, Pilou Asbæk, Dascha Polanco, and Moisés Arias.
 The story follows Sam Cleary, a kid who suspects that his neighbor Joe Smith is secretly the superhero Samaritan who was believed to have died many years prior.
 Samaritan was released on August 26, 2022, by United Artists Releasing and Amazon Studios via streaming on Prime Video.
 The film received mixed reviews from critics.